Italian Motorcycle Brands

 Vyrus Logo

 Like all Vyrus products, its visual identity is based on exoticism.
 The brand name in the logo is formed by a sign made in the style of ancient runes.
 The main element is the letter of the Greek alphabet Ѱ – psi, under which the brand name is located.
 The sign has a deep, sacral meaning. Ѱ symbolizes three main components of the soul’s power – reason, feelings, and will.
-This characteristic very accurately reflects the principles of the company’s activity – the creation of unique and exotic products.
+This characteristic accurately reflects the principles of the company’s activity – creating unique and exotic products.
 The contrast of the composition provides a clear visual perception.
-The color scheme harmoniously combines all elements of the logo and, at the same time, symbolizes the elegance and sexuality of each Vyrus product.
+The color scheme harmoniously combines all logo elements and simultaneously symbolizes the elegance and sexuality of each Vyrus product.

 What is the best Italian motorcycle?